 In order to develop applications with ArcGIS APIs and SDKs, you need to join ArcGIS for Developers or have an ArcGIS Online account.
 Sign in to download the API or SDK of your choice and begin developing.
 Before deploying your app in production, ensure that your application meets the production licensing requirements and license your application accordingly.

-If you are extending the ArcGIS Platform, you can upgrade your ArcGIS Developer Subscription to gain access to Desktop and Server software (Professional plan or higher).
+If you are extending the ArcGIS Platform, you can upgrade your free ArcGIS Developer subscription to gain access to Desktop and Server software (Professional plan or higher).
 When you are ready to deploy your application, a production license is required.

 Production licensing requirements

 Licensing the use of ArcGIS Online

 If your app uses data and services from ArcGIS Online and does not generate any revenue, you do not need to take any additional steps to license it for production.
 However, if your application uses all of your available credits, either enable pay as you go pricing or purchase additional credits for your ArcGIS Online subscription.

 ArcGIS Runtime apps

 In addition to the requirements for revenue and non-revenue generating apps listed above, apps built with an ArcGIS Runtime SDK must also be licensed at one of four levels - Lite, Basic, Standard, or Advanced - depending on the functionality used.
 The ArcGIS Runtime documentation has more details on license levels and information on how to obtain your free Lite license key.

 Extensions and plugins